Bullmastiff vs Bulldog (English Bulldog): Complete Comparison (2026)

 Temperament and Personality Differences

 Understanding how Bullmastiff and Bulldog (English Bulldog) differ in temperament is essential for making the right choice.
 Bullmastiff's loyal, brave, affectionate character creates a fundamentally different ownership experience than Bulldog (English Bulldog)'s calm, courageous, friendly nature.
 In daily life, this means Bullmastiff owners typically experience a dog that leans toward loyal behavior, while Bulldog (English Bulldog) owners find their dog more inclined toward calm tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Both temperaments have legitimate advocates; lifestyle fit is what actually matters.

 Best for Families with Children